 (From Old Corral collection)

 Left to right are Sarah Padden, Emmett Lynn (as "Uncle Ezra"), Eddie Dean, Jennifer Holt and Al LaRue - in his days before becoming 'Lash' - in a lobby card from the Cinecolor SONG OF OLD WYOMING (PRC, 1945), Dean's first starring western.

 (Courtesy of Les Adams)

 L-to-R are Don Kay "Little Brown Jug" Reynolds (as Little Beaver), Jim Bannon, and Emmett Lynn (as "Buckskin Blodgett") in a scene from RIDE, RYDER, RIDE (Eagle Lion, 1949), the first of four Red Ryder adventures that starred Jim Bannon.
 All four were filmed in two-strip Cinecolor.

-There is controversy on whether Emmett was hired to play the drunken "Uncle Birdie Steptoe" in the Robert Mitchum THE NIGHT OF THE HUNTER (Paul Gregory Productions/United Artists, 1955).
+There was controversy about whether Emmett was hired to play the drunken "Uncle Birdie Steptoe" in the Robert Mitchum THE NIGHT OF THE HUNTER (Paul Gregory Productions/United Artists, 1955).
 There's a documentary on the film and includes some dailies with Lynn in that role.
-More on this question can be found in a box further down on this webpage.
+More on this in a box further down on this webpage.